 So, here’s what’s on my mind today.
 After my sister’s birthday dinner last night, she wanted to go see The Joker.
 We’d both assumed it was just a Batman prequel, and in a roundabout way it was, inasmuch as it was set in Gotham City and the Wayne’s were front and present.
 I haven’t been to the movies much lately and was completely uninformed as to the plot, but I’m a “Batgirl” so we went with it.

-This was NO superhero commentary.
+This was no superhero commentary.
 Was there a connection?
 Absolutely.
 But within seconds of the opening scene I began to wonder, “Do I stay, or do I go?”
-Every alarm in my psyche was screaming that this movie could potentially level me.
-He was “painting on a mask” but behind his eyes you could clearly see that whatever road he’d walked until that moment he had lost connection to both the world and himself.
-Yet I was compelled to watch this six degrees of separated version of not only Zack’s story, but at times mine and SO many other people I’ve known.
-As we cringed our way through Joker’s “Hell on Earth” I watched him bring a gun to his head six times, and if that weren’t bad enough, though we’d all anticipated him blowing his OWN brains out in the end, brains indeed were blown out on the screen.
+Every alarm in my psyche was honing in on the fact that it could potentially level me.
+He was painting on a mask, but behind his eyes you could clearly see that the road he’d walked until that moment had cost him the connection to both the outside world and himself.
+Yet, I was still compelled to sit and watch this six degrees separated version of not only Zack’s story, but at times mine and SO many others I’ve known.
+As we cringed our way through Joker’s “Hell on Earth”, I watched him bring a gun to his head six times, and if that weren’t bad enough, though we’d all anticipated him blowing his own brains out in the end, brains indeed were blown on the screen.
 And I just sat there like an iron wall.
-I could see my sister panic every time the gun went to his head as she’d lean over and ask if we needed to leave, but I kept assuring her I was okay, because I was.
-I don’t know what in my own “Hell on Earth” this says about me, but wait, I think I do …
+I could see my sister panic every time the gun went to his head and she’d lean over and ask if we needed to leave, but I kept assuring her I was okay, because, I WAS!
+I don’t know what in my own “Hell on Earth” this says about me, but actually, I think I do …

-I AM ONE STRONG BITCH!
-A “Warrior.
+I AM ONE STRONG BIOTCH!
+“Warrior.
 Motivator.
 SURVIVOR!”
-The longer I sat there, the LESS I wanted to cry and shake my fists all up to the Heavens screaming “WHY?”
-I already know why ALL too well, and no amount of screaming or fist shaking will change my own plot line or erase the things I’ve “gotten to learn” so far.
+The longer I sat there, the LESS I wanted to cry and shake my fists up to Heaven screaming “WHY?”
+I know why ALL too well, and no amount of screaming or fist shaking will change this plot line or erase the things I’ve “gotten to learn” so far.
 Do I still cry?
 Every.
-Fucking.
-Day!
+Day.
 I’m only human after all.
-But I believe that every tear I shed is being counted by a Power INFINITELY higher than me and I absolutely trust it.
-So, I welcome those tears, then simply “let them go”, as my most effective form of mental health therapy.
+But I believe that every single tear I shed is being counted by a Power INFINITELY higher than me and I trust it.
+So, I welcome them, then let them go, as my most effective form of therapy.

-Here’s my takeaway from both the show and my visceral reaction to it: Much like my husband who often felt isolated in even the most crowded spaces, The Joker eventually lost connection with not only himself but humanity as well.
-He’d been stepped on, overlooked and bullied by life in general, which process led him to an internal mental madness that most people couldn’t fathom.
-Like The Joker (and many of us) my husband wore two faces: The very happy “I’m okay” mask he dawned outwardly each day while secretly living inside the invisible, solitary prison where he wore the other “sick, dark, tragic one” that led him to his fate.
+Here’s my takeaway from both the show and my reaction to it: Much like my husband, who often felt isolated in even the most crowded spaces, The Joker eventually lost connection with not only himself but humanity as well.
+He’d been stepped on, overlooked and bullied by life in general, all of which led him to an psychological madness that most people couldn’t fathom.
+Like The Joker (and many of us), my husband wore two faces: The very happy “I’m okay” mask he dawned each day while secretly living inside the invisible prison where he wore the other “sick, dark, tragic one” that led him to his fate.